brabster/tw-site-hugo/content/posts/2024-01-19-pypi-vulnerabilities-setup/index.md

 ![Pie chart showing vulnerable downloads at 5.2% of total](./assets/overall_downloads.png)

 Well - after all that I haven't had much time to perform analysis yet.
 A headline number, based on the preparation above: **5.2%** - or **over 32 million** - of the downloads recorded on that snapshot day were known vulnerable to something.
 To be honest, my initial analysis pass left me with more questions than answers - and there was enough to talk about to get to this point.
+For example - how well does this data reflect the package versions and vulnerabilities out there installed on computers?
+What package management activity is not recorded here thanks to caching?

 Expect a follow up with some actual analysis - here's a [link to a colab notebook](https://colab.research.google.com/drive/1StJYC8VgCImeUHksNQd0yEObrLwrFeJe?usp=sharing) I'm using.
 I'd love to hear any ideas or questions you have - or if you use this data to do something!
 I have social links in the post footer, or raise an issue on the repo.